Texas Historical Commission: State Historic Sites

 The Texas Historical Commission preserves and operates 41 state historic sites across Texas.
-These unique places honor the past and inspire an understanding of what it means to be a Texan.
+These places honor the past and spark an understanding of what it means to be a Texan.
 From American Indian sites to frontier forts to common and elegant homes and the leaders and statesmen who lived in them, these sites enrich people's lives through history.

 Fort Griffin is home to the official State of Texas Longhorn Herd.